pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 **_<div align="center">Figure 1</div>_**

-This diagram tries to summarize the key storage requirements for SAS, using _persistent storage_ and _ephemeral storage_.
-Let’s start with the persistent storage requirements first.
+Figure 1 summarizes the key storage requirements for SAS, using _persistent storage_ and _ephemeral storage_.

-_**Persistent storage**_ is required for 2 purposes:
+Starting with _**Persistent storage**_, which is required for two purposes:
-- **Stateful services configuration data** (Consul, Redis etc.).
-This storage requirement is mandatory for the deployment, made available through the Kubernetes CSI API for [persistent volumes in both RWO and RWX access modes](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0ampbltwqgkjkn1j3qogztsbbu0.htm#n0mmuxy47s2nnrn1l5rfb5fxtb4d).
+   - **Stateful services configuration data** (_Consul_, _Redis_, etc.).
+This storage requirement is mandatory for the deployment; made available through the Kubernetes CSI API for [persistent volumes in both RWO and RWX access modes](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n0ampbltwqgkjkn1j3qogztsbbu0.htm#n0mmuxy47s2nnrn1l5rfb5fxtb4d).

    - **File-based business data**.
-Strictly speaking this is optional, but it’s a very common situation that existing file shares with business data (SAS datasets, CSV files, Excel etc.) have to be made available to the SAS compute pods.
-These collections of files are either accessed through the CSI API (in RWX mode) or could also be mounted directly to the pods using a direct NFS configuration etc. It’s important to state that poor disk I/O performance can turn into a real bottleneck for users of the Viya platform.
+Optional, but it’s a very common situation that existing file shares with business data (SAS datasets, CSV files, Excel etc.) have to be made available to the SAS compute pods.
+These collections of files are either accessed through the CSI API (in RWX mode) or could also be mounted directly to the pods using a direct NFS configuration, etc. It’s important to state that poor disk I/O performance can turn into a real bottleneck for users of the Viya platform.

 [Dynamic volume provisioning is provided by the in-tree and CSI vSphere storage provider for OpenShift on VMware vSphere](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent-storage-vsphere.html#dynamically-provisioning-vmware-vsphere-volumes).
 OpenShift Data Foundation (ODF) provides even more flexibility as it can also provide file, block and object storage with both RWO and RWX access modes.
 <p></p>